raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 The mockingbird that we explored in [To Grok a Mockingbird] is easy to understand, and decouples recursive functions from themselves.
 This provides us with more ways to compose recursive functions with other functions like decorators.

 However, it requires us to pass `myself` along when making recursive calls.
-This is decidedly not idiomatic, so we derived the sage bird, an idiomatic JavaScript recursive combinator that enables recursive functions to call themselves without any additional parameters.
+This is decidedly not idiomatic, so we derived the why bird, an idiomatic JavaScript recursive combinator that enables recursive functions to call themselves without any additional parameters.

-We then derived a JavaScript implementation of the Y combinator from the sage bird, and finished by using a reduced version of the M combinator to produce "compact" implementations of both the sage bird and the Y combinator.
+We then derived a JavaScript implementation of the Y combinator from the why bird, and finished by using a reduced version of the M combinator to produce "compact" implementations of both the why bird and the Y combinator.

 ---